ronaldejonesjr/ansible_roles/STIG/README.md

 ## Requirements

-This role ...
+N/A

 ## Role Variables

-The vars used in this role are ...
+Vars for each config or tasks should have a corresponding var file.

 ## Dependencies

-This role only utilizes of the ansible.builtin library.
+This role makes use of ansible.builtin and ansible.community libraries.

 ## Examples